 After breakfast and a splendid sunrise, we say goodbye to our crew and disembark (dry landing) at Baltra Island where we transfer to the airport to take the flight back to Guayaquil.
-Arriving in the afternoon, we're met at the airport by a Southwind representative and assisted with catching our 2-hour evening flight to Lima, Peru.
-Upon arrival in Lima's Jorge Chavez airport, our friendly staff meets you and assists with check-in at the Costa del Sol Hotel near the international terminal.
+Baltra's flat substrate (due to its uplifted origin) is the reason why the island was chosen back in the 1940s as the location to building an airport.
+Arriving to Guayaquil in the afternoon, we're met at the airport by a Southwind representative and assisted with catching our 2-hour evening flight to Lima, Peru.
+Upon arrival in Lima's Jorge Chavez airport, our friendly staff meets you and assists with check-in at the Wyndham Costa del Sol Hotel near the international terminal.
+(B)